Disclaimer: This information is not to be used as a substitute for legal or financial guidance. It is for informational purposes only.

-- AAP opportunities – Check with your AAP Chapter and/or your State Department of Health.
+- AAP opportunities – Check with your AAP Chapter.
 Find information about volunteering on the Opportunities page of the AAP Section for Senior Members Collaboration Site (requires log-in).

-- Other Opportunities – Check out other opportunities possibly including: hospital committees, state specialty organizations, local free clinic boards, health related boards such as United Cerebral Palsy, local arts boards, hospital advisory committees, assisting in research projects, political activities, university courses, courses from retirement organizations, etc.
+- Other Opportunities – Check out other opportunities possibly including: hospital committees, state specialty organizations, local free clinic boards, health related boards, local arts boards, assisting in research projects, political activities, university courses, courses with retirement organizations, etc.